Tapping into artificial intelligence’s real benefits for clinicians and patients

 - Real-time patient data monitoring9

-So, now that we’ve examined the practical uses and benefits, let’s look at how your healthcare organization can start using AI in your day-to-day.
+So, now that we’ve examined the practical uses and benefits, let’s look at how your healthcare organization can start using AI in every encounter.

 Three examples of how to incorporate AI into your daily workflow

 What if you’re heading up a healthcare organization that specializes in cancer detection and genetic testing, and you want to improve accuracy of patient diagnoses?
-While some physicians at your organization might be skilled in identifying possible growths and malignant cells from scans and MRIs, you’re concerned about the risk of human error and how it might affect the lives of patients.
-So, your healthcare organization decides to start leveraging AI technology to help scan high volumes of unstructured data sets like MRIs and CT scans to help identify patterns and anomalies.
-This way, your organization ends up increasing your rate of accuracy and helps to ensure the quality of physician diagnosis.
+Healthcare organizations can start leveraging AI technology to help scan high volumes of unstructured data sets like MRIs and CT scans to help identify patterns and anomalies.
+By using AI to compare individual scans to larger datasets, you can gain insights that would be virtually impossible to find manually.
+This way, your organization can increase your rate of accuracy, process more information more quickly, and help ensure the quality of physician diagnosis.

 Lastly, let’s say you’re a large healthcare organization that’s taken on many new patients in the past year.
-You want to help increase your rate of patient engagement, as you’ve been noticing some gaps in doctor-patient communication, leading to care gaps later down the line.
+You want to bring those patients in for annual physicals so you can close care gaps—which means you’ll need to boost your patient engagement and outreach activities.
 To help solve this, your enterprise organization decides to integrate AI to help synthesize patient medical data so clinicians can create automated, personalized patient outreach in your patient portal.
-Now, this new technology uses patient medical records to generate tailored messages to each patient with follow-ups and treatment plans, allowing patients to communicate more often with your organization.
+Now, this new technology uses information in patient medical records to generate tailored messages, including follow-ups and personalized treatment plans, allowing patients to communicate more often with and feel more connected to your organization.

-By integrating athenaOne Dictation and Voice Assistant into your daily workflows, you can rely on quick, accurate documentation while freeing up more time to spend on direct patient care.
+By integrating Ambient Notes, athenaOne Dictation, and/or Voice Assistant into your daily workflows, you can rely on quick, accurate documentation while freeing up more time to spend on direct patient care.
 This way, you can leverage AI technology to bring you closer to your patients.

 - 2023 Physician Sentiment Survey, commissioned by athenahealth and fielded by Harris Poll, Jan 2024